Atlanta murders of 1979–1981: Later developments

-Criminal profiler John E. Douglas said that, while he believes that Williams committed many of the murders, he does not think that he committed them all.
-Douglas added that he believes that law enforcement authorities have some idea of who the other killers are, cryptically adding, "It isn't a single offender, and the truth isn't pleasant."

 On January 29, 2007, attorneys for the State of Georgia agreed to allow DNA testing of the dog hair that was used to help convict Williams.
-This decision was a response to a legal filing as a part of Williams' efforts to appeal his conviction and life sentences.
-Williams' lawyer, Jack Martin, asked a Fulton County Superior Court judge to allow DNA tests on canine and human hair and blood, stating the results might help Williams win a new trial.
+This decision was in response to a legal filing as a part of Williams' efforts to appeal his conviction and life sentences.
+Williams' lawyer, Jack Martin, asked a Fulton County Superior Court judge to allow DNA tests on canine and human hair and blood, stating that the results might help Williams win a new trial.
 On June 26, 2007, the DNA test results showed that the hairs on the bodies contained the same mitochondrial DNA sequence as Williams' dog — a sequence that occurs in only about 1 out of 100 dogs.
 Dr. Elizabeth Wictum, director of the UC Davis laboratory that carried out the testing, told The Associated Press that while the results were "fairly significant," they "don't conclusively point to Williams' dog as the source of the hair" because the lab was able to test only for mitochondrial DNA, which, unlike nuclear DNA, cannot be shown to be unique to one dog.

 Later in 2007, the FBI performed DNA tests on two human hairs found on one of the victims.
-The mitochondrial DNA sequence in the hairs would eliminate 99.5% of persons by not matching their DNA.
-The mitochondrial DNA sequence in the hairs would eliminate 98% of African American persons by not matching their DNA.
-However, they matched Williams' DNA and so did not eliminate the possibility that the hairs were his.
+The mitochondrial DNA sequence in the hairs would eliminate 99.5% of persons by not matching their DNA, and would eliminate 98% of African American persons by not matching their DNA.
+However, they matched Williams' DNA, thus not eliminating the possibility that the hairs were his.

-On March 21, 2019, Atlanta Mayor Keisha Lance Bottoms and Atlanta Police Chief Erika Shields announced that officials would re-test evidence from the murders, which will be gathered by the Atlanta Police Department, Fulton County District Attorney's Office, and Georgia Bureau of Investigation.
+On March 21, 2019, Atlanta Mayor Keisha Lance Bottoms and Atlanta Police Chief Erika Shields announced that officials would re-test evidence from the murders, which would be gathered by the Atlanta Police Department, Fulton County District Attorney's Office, and Georgia Bureau of Investigation.
 In a news conference, Mayor Bottoms said, "It may be there is nothing left to be tested.
 But I do think history will judge us by our actions and we will be able to say we tried."

-As of 2019, Wayne Williams continues to maintain his innocence.
+In July 2021, Bottoms announced that DNA had been identified and sampled in two cases that would be subjected to additional analysis by a private lab.
+Investigators combed through 40% of the original DNA evidence and had sent that to the same private lab for testing on June 21, 2021.
+As of December 2022, no results have been made public, despite requests from the victims' families.
+As of 2019, Wayne Williams continued to maintain his innocence.